Municipal Assistance Coordinators & Office

 MassDEP has eight Municipal Assistance Coordinators (MACs) who provide waste reduction and recycling assistance to geographically-based districts of towns and cities.
 Follow the link in Additional Resources below to find the MAC for your community.

-You may also wish to contact the MassDEP Office of Municipal Assistance & Governmental Affairs for the agency's assistance with other environmental issues.
+You may also wish to contact the MassDEP Office of Municipal Partnerships & Governmental Affairs for the agency's assistance with other environmental issues.

 Grants & Technical Assistance

 MassDEP and other organizations offer a range of financial incentives and technical assistance to help your community build, expand, and improve waste reduction and recycling programs.

 Supports local recycling, composting/organics, reuse, source reduction, policy development and enforcement activities that increase diversion and reduce disposal.